morrownr/8812au-20210820/README.md

 ### Manual Installation Instructions

-Note: The installation script, install-driver.sh, automates the installation process, however, if you want to or need to do a basic command line installation, use the following:
+Note: The installation script, `install-driver.sh` , automates the installation process, however, if you want to or need to do a basic command line installation, use the following: